younessbennaj/the-count-of-money/README.md

 ### State Management

-Our philosophy is to keep the state local as possible and use react context only when props drilling become a problem and we
+Our philosophy is to keep the state local as possible and use react context only when props drilling become a problem and we need global data like authenticated user or local preferences.

 ### Single Page Application (SPA)